karenetheridge/Dist-Zilla-Plugin-PromptIfStale/README.md

 # NAME

-Dist::Zilla::Plugin::PromptIfStale - Check at build time if modules are out of date
+Dist::Zilla::Plugin::PromptIfStale - Check at build/release time if modules are out of date

 # VERSION

-version 0.002
+version 0.003

 # SYNOPSIS